Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You harvest the life from your thralls to heal yourself, reducing each friendly undead creature of your choice that you can see within range to 0 Hit Points and regaining Hit Points equal to the total Hit Points lost in this way.
 - **Classes**: Cleric, Druid, Paladin
 *(Source: ConfluxCreatures)*

-### Death's Aid
-*Level 1 Necromancy*
-- **Casting Time**: Reaction, which you take when you fail a Save.
-- **Range**: 12 *(18m)*
-- **Components**: V, S
-- **Duration**: Instantaneous
-You sacrifice your undead thralls to bolster yourself with the burst of energy released, reducing any number of friendly undead creatures you can see within range to 0 Hit Points.
-You add 1d4 to the result of your Save for each undead creature killed in this way.
-- **Classes**: Sorcerer, Wizard
-*(Source: ConfluxCreatures)*

-### Death's Beckon
-*Level 2 Necromancy*
-- **Casting Time**: Action
-- **Range**: 12 *(18m)*
-- **Components**: S
-- **Duration**: Instantaneous
-You call a fragment of abyssal energy down to strike a creature within range, using its suffering to forge a momentary rift to the Corpsevaults.
-Make a ranged spell attack against the target.
-On a hit, the target takes 3d10 Necrotic damage.
-If this damage reduces a humanoid target to 0 Hit Points, a rift appears in the earth beneath it, disgorging a Horde Ghoul in the nearest unoccupied space that acts on your initiative and is hostile to all living creatures.
-- **Classes**: Warlock, Wizard
-*(Source: ConfluxCreatures)*

 ### Deceptive Demise